-Note: Students and teachers may enjoy watching the osprey cameras live (or recorded) on Long Island:
+Note: Students and teachers may enjoy watching the osprey cameras live (or recorded) on Long Island (Osprey may not always be in nests on live stream):

 PSEG Long Island Public Service Announcement Rubric

 Instructions: Indicate the number of points awarded for each Section.
 For Section 1 and Section 2, the highest points awarded for each area assessed would be 12.
 For Section 3, the highest points awarded for each area assessed would be 8.